 You will have an intravenous line (IV) started in your hand or arm so you can receive

-fluids and medications.
-You may be given pain medication and medication to make you
+fluids and medicines.
+You may be given pain medicine and medicine to make you sleepy

 Before the procedure starts, you will need to remove any dentures.
 A numbing medicine